kuzzleio/documentation/src/api/1/controller-collection/exists/index.md

 {{{since "1.0.0"}}}

-Check if a collection exists in Kuzzle.
+Checks whether a collection exists in Kuzzle.

 ---